acse-dc1823/spotID/README.md

 ## Instructions for developers:

 If you are a developer wishing to modify/test the training of the model, follow these instructions.
 First follow the instructions above in "Instructions for users and developers".
+Please note that precompiled documentation is available at `docs/build/index.html`.
 Then:

 ### data: